Luo Zengbin: Career

 After university in 1990, Luo was assigned as an editor and journalist to Sichuan Forestry Newspaper.

 Luo got involved in politics in February 1991, and joined the Chinese Communist Party (CCP) in June 1993.
 He began his academic political at the Sichuan Provincial Forestry Department, and 9 years later, ultimately being appointed department deputy director.

 In September 2011, Luo was admitted to member of the CCP Guang'an Municipal Committee, the city's top authority, and appointed executive vice mayor in November of that same year.
 In February 2013, he was named acting mayor, confirmed in April 2013.
 In June 2017, he was transferred to the neighboring Bazhong city and appointed party secretary, the top political position in the city.
 In February 2021, he became party secretary of Mianyang, but having held the position for only eleven months.
 In September 2021, he became a member of the CCP Sichuan Provincial Committee, the province's top authority.

 In January 2022, Luo was admitted to member of the CCP Hainan Provincial Committee, the province's top authority, and appointed party secretary of Haikou, capital of the province.

 Downfall

 On 6 December 2024, Luo was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

+On 27 May 2025, Luo was stripped of his posts within the CCP and in the public office.
+On October 15, he was indicted on suspicion of accepting bribes.

+On 28 February 2026, Luo was sentenced to death sentence with reprieve for bribery in 317 million yuan.